 As the main option, KTH uses a seven-grade goal-related grading scale (A, B, C, D, E, Fx, F) for grades on first and second cycle courses, but not for degree projects.
 The same grading scale will be used preferentially for courses that are part of access programmes.
 A–E are grades corresponding to a pass, with A being the highest grade.
-The grade Fx indicates that the result is close to a pass for a module.
-After instructions from the examiner, the module may be upgraded to a pass within six weeks of the result being notified.
+The grade Fx indicates that the result is close to a pass for a module and that the module may be upgraded to a pass.
 The grade Fx cannot be used as a final grade for courses.

 The grades pass (P) and fail (F) are used for degree projects.
 These grades can also be used as final grades for other courses, if there are exceptional reasons.